 During the whole time from excavation to finding the remains and re-burying them, the words ‘remains’ and ‘body’ have been used interchangeably.
 Now, I know that in everyday parlance ‘body’ means both a living body and a dead one.
 From a philosophical point of view ‘body’ signifies more than what was found (the remains) and what was constructed (the 3D model of the spine).
 A 3D model does not tell a story of how the body functions in motion.
 Because we cannot really observe Richard’s posture or his animated body in order to do e.g. a gait analysis, all of the ‘observations’ I made above are as likely accurate descriptions as any other.

-What we could do is to compare the archeological findings and the 3D model of the spine with someone who has a similar spinal structure living today.
+What we could do is to compare the archaeological findings and the 3D model of the spine with someone who has a similar spinal structure living today.
 However, there are factors that make even such comparison mere speculation.
 First, life was very different in Richard’s day.
 The kind of nourishment, metabolism, type and amount of physical strain, diseases, parasites, clothes, culture, experience, ‘habitus’ – all of these may affect the way the body moved compared to contemporary bodies.
 Second, no one body is exactly the same as another.
 Two bodies with similar clinical findings may move differently due to difference in motor skills such as balance, agility, coordination, speed, power and reaction time.
 They may also differ in muscle strength, muscle balance and flexibility, joint range of motion, and different qualities of the connecting tissues.
 In the end, bones tell little about these things.

 To conclude: able-bodiedness and sovereignty – some unfinished thoughts